Pending home sales reverse two-month decline; inventory loosens heading into spring homebuying season

-LOS ANGELES (Nov.
-25) – California pending home sales reversed a two-month decline to post higher in October, but were down from a year earlier, the CALIFORNIA ASSOCIATION OF REALTORS® (C.A.R.) reported today.
+LOS ANGELES (Feb.
+26) – With the statewide housing inventory slowly improving, California pending home sales picked up steam in January and reversed a two-month decline, but pending sales were still down from a year ago, the CALIFORNIA ASSOCIATION OF REALTORS® (C.A.R.) reported today.

 C.A.R.’s pending sales information is generated from a survey of more than 70 associations of REALTORS® and MLSs throughout the state.
 Pending home sales are forward-looking indicators of future home sales activity, offering solid information on future changes in the direction of the market.
 A sale is listed as pending after a seller has accepted a sales contract on a property.
 The majority of pending home sales usually becomes closed sales transactions one to two months later.
 The year 2008 was used as the benchmark for the Pending Homes Sales Index.
 An index of 100 is equal to the average level of contract activity during 2008.